(These are excerpts from my book "Intelligence is not Artificial")

 The prediction that "A.I. will be pervasive" is becoming a self-fulfilling prophecy: if we call everything "A.I.", then, yes, A.I. will be pervasive.
 Just like if we called everything Nonsense, then Nonsense would be pervasive.

 My feeling today is that 99% of the research in A.I. is not used for practical commercial applications, and that 99% of the commercial applications that are being marketed as A.I. have little or nothing in common with research in A.I.
-The market is coming up with the definition of A.I. that the founders and assorted philosophers never came up with.
+The market is coming up with a definition of A.I. that the founders and assorted philosophers would never endorse.

 Technically speaking, renaming all Computer Science as Artificial Intelligence is not completely wrong because the very first computers were publicized as the "electronic brains", hence every software ever written is the by-product of an Artificial Intelligence program that started with the very first computer.
 The border between A.I. and plain Computer Science has always been blurred.